Part of Framework Positioning

 HSP intentionally leaves certain areas outside the center of the model.

-• Medical interpretation: because HSP does not replace healthcare diagnosis.
+• It does not replace medical or psychological diagnosis.

 Why narrower is often stronger